arionum/node/README.md

 -----------------------------------------------------
 Block 10800 Hard fork - Code name: Resistance

-In order to increase the fairness of Arionum and stay true to the inital claim of cpu-coin, we will be changing the mining alghoritm starting the block 10800.
+In order to increase the fairness of Arionum and stay true to the inital claim of being a cpu coin, we will be changing the mining algorithm starting the block 10800.

 The new mining alghoritm uses: